-Associate Professor, Nutrition, FoodSci & Packaging
+Professor, Nutrition, Food Science and Packaging

 I am also interested in nutrition policy and worked with former San Jose City Councilmember Ken Yeager to make San Jose the first city to require 100% healthy vending in all City of San Jose library vending machines.
 This was followed by a policy requiring all city vending machines to have at least 50% healthy items.
-I have continued to work with Ken (who is now on the Santa Clara County Board of Supervisors) on menu labeling, toy-ban, and bringing a CSA to County Employees.
-Santa Clara county was the first county in the country to institute menu labeling, which was incorporated into the Health Care Act of 2010, and the first county in the country to institute a ban on provision of toys with meals that fail to meet nutritional guidelines.
-As goes Santa Clara County, so goes California; as goes California, so goes the US!
+I have continued to work with Ken (who is now on the Santa Clara County Board of Supervisors) on menu labeling, the toy-ban, and bringing a CSA to County Employees.
+Santa Clara county was the first county in the country to institute menu labeling, which was incorporated into the Affordable Health Care Act of 2010, and the first county in the country to institute a ban on provision of toys with meals that fail to meet nutritional guidelines.
+As goes Santa Clara County, so goes California; as goes California, so goes the U.S.!

 My goal is to make San Jose State a "healthy" campus.
 With funding from Kaiser Permanente, I started the Spartan Smart Cart and a CSA program on campus.
 For more information about the CSA program (or to join) please see JP Organics website.

 As Manager, Scientific Affairs, for The NutraSweet Company, Freedman traveled throughout the US and abroad educating health care professionals about the safety and benefits of the high-intensity sweetener NutraSweet (aspartame).
 As the VP of Education for INR, a non-profit scientific organization dedicated to education in the fields of health and nutrition, she prepared curriculum on a wide variety of topics, including weight loss, obesity, diabetes, performance nutrition, memory and cognition, cardiovascular health, alternative medicine, mental health, and women's health.
 Freedman presented over 650 seminars to health care professionals throughout the United States and Canada on these and other topics.
 As a nutrition consultant, Freedman provided expertise to Shape Up America!, The Kellogg Company, The McDonalds Corp., Murdoch books, and the USDA.
-She authored the review "Popular Diets: A Scientific Review" and was on the faculty of the American Dietetic Association's Weight Management Certification Program.
+She authored the review Popular Diets: A Scientific Review" and was on the faculty of the American Dietetic Association's Weight Management Certification Program.

 As a parent volunteer, Freedman spearheaded the effort to remove junk food from her daughter's middle school in San Jose, prior to California legislation requiring such removal (click here for the article in the Mercury News).
-She served on the San Jose Unified School District's SHAPE committee, the Santa Clara County Office of Education's Fit for Learning Task Force and was on the Steering Committee for Healthy Silicon Valley.
-She is currently a Health Commissioner for Santa Clara County.
-Freedman works actively to change public policy, and worked with then councilmember Ken Yeager on 100% healthy vending machine policies in city of San Jose libraries and 50% healthy vending policies in the city of San Jose.
-She testified in favor of the ordinance banning on toys with unhealthy meals in Santa Clara County.
-Dr. Freedman conducts research in the area of nutrition education, environmental correlates of obesity, and sustainability.
-She runs the “Spartan Smart Cart”, which aims to increase access to fresh produce at SJSU, and coordinates the CSA program on campus.
+She served on the San Jose Unified School District's SHAPE committee, the Santa Clara County Office of Education's Fit for Learning Task Force (which is currently The Coordinated School Health Program) and was on the Steering Committee for Healthy Silicon Valley.
+She also served as a Health Commissioner for Santa Clara County.
+She served on the Board of Three Squares and is currently on the Board of 18Reasons whose mission is to "empower our community with the creativity and confidence needed to buy, cook, and eat good food every day."